Skip to content

 click.echo(f"Results saved to: {output}")

-process_file(client, url, file_path, semaphore, results, dataset=None) async
+process_file(client, url, file_path, semaphore, results, tenant=None, project=None) async

 Process a single file by sending it to the OntoCast API.